yabwe/medium-editor/src/js/extensions/WALKTHROUGH-BUTTON.md

 **PREVIEW:**
 <p align="center"><img src="http://yabwe.github.io/medium-editor/img/button-example-02.png" /></p>

-To change the apperances, we have:
+To change the appearances, we have:

 1. Changed the `innerHTML` of our button to be `<i class="fa fa-paint-brush"></i>` in the `init()` method
 1. Added 'Highlight' as a title attribute to enable the tooltip